Get your home holiday-ready 🎄 SEE ALL IDEAS

 The product’s main selling point is its durability: It is resistant to harsh weather, insects, and rot.
 CertainTeed and Cemplank back their products with warranties comparable to those offered by engineered-wood siding companies—CertainTeed’s WeatherBoards fiber cement siding comes with a 50-year limited transferable warranty.
 Fiber cement is also marketed as fire-resistant, making it an ideal siding choice for homes in wildfire regions.

 Fiber cement siding is vulnerable to moisture invasion, particularly if installed incorrectly.
 Failure to properly install fiber cement siding can lead to mold and rot in the sheathing or structural supports.
-Installation is also a concern with fiber cement siding—it weighs about 1.5 times as much as wood, and requires special tools for cutting.
+Installation is also a concern with fiber cement siding—it weighs about 1.5 times as much as wood, and requires special tools to cut it.